 Your child’s treatment should be arranged with a multi-disciplinary team (MDT).
 This is a group of different healthcare professionals working together, which may include specialists such as mental health professionals and paediatric endocrinologists (specialists in hormone conditions in children).

 Most treatments offered at this stage are psychological, rather than medical or surgical.
-This is because the majority of children with suspected gender dysphoria do not have the condition once they have reached puberty.
-Psychological support, therefore, offers young people and their families a chance to discuss their thoughts and receive support to help them cope with the emotional distress of the condition, without rushing into more drastic treatments.
+This is because the majority of children with suspected gender dysphoria don't have the condition once they reach puberty.
+Psychological support offers young people and their families a chance to discuss their thoughts and receive support to help them cope with the emotional distress of the condition, without rushing into more drastic treatments.

-If your child has gender dysphoria and they have reached puberty, they could be treated with gonadotrophin-releasing hormone (GnRH) analogues.
+If your child has gender dysphoria and they've reached puberty, they could be treated with gonadotrophin-releasing hormone (GnRH) analogues.
 These are synthetic (man-made) hormones that suppress the hormones naturally produced by the body.

 Some of the changes that take place during puberty are driven by hormones.
 For example, the hormone testosterone, which is produced by the testes in boys, helps stimulate penis growth.

-As GnRH analogues suppress the hormones that are produced by your child’s body.
-They also suppress puberty and can help delay potentially distressing physical changes caused by their body becoming even more like that of their biological sex, until they are old enough for the treatment options discussed below.
+GnRH analogues suppress the hormones produced by your child’s body.
+They also suppress puberty and can help delay potentially distressing physical changes caused by their body becoming even more like that of their biological sex, until they're old enough for the treatment options discussed below.

-GnRH analogues will only be considered for your child if assessments have found that they are experiencing clear distress and have a strong desire to live as their gender identity.
+GnRH analogues will only be considered for your child if assessments have found they're experiencing clear distress and have a strong desire to live as their gender identity.